 Enhanced sentencing for Colorado special drug offenders

-You become a Colorado “special offender” when you commit a drug felony of any level under certain aggravating circumstances.
+A person becomes a Colorado “special offender” when he or she commits a drug felony of any level under certain aggravating circumstances.
 Such circumstances include (but are not limited to) committing a drug felony:

 - With a large quantity of drugs,